Mandatory Education in Divorce and Temporary Separation

 The petitioner must serve notice of the education requirements on the respondent.
 For a sample notice form, see the section below on Forms.

 If you cannot afford to pay the fees you may ask the judge to waive them.
-The fee waiver applies only to the live courses.
 The process includes submitting a detailed description of your income, property, and debts.
 If the judge grants the request to waive the fees, you must give a copy of the signed order to the person teaching the class.
 For more information and forms to waive fees, see our page on Fees and Fee Waiver.

 Education requirements for parents with minor children